perima/bia-workshop/README.md

 export default MyChatbox;
 ```

-## Add the chatbot component to your app.js
+## Add the chatbot component to your src/app.js

-you need to import the newly created component
+You need to import the newly created component by adding the line below to src/app.js at the top.

 ```javascript
 import MyChatbox from './MyChatbox.js'; // lex
 ```

-and add the component in your render method
+Now add the component in your render method of src/app.js file.

 ```javascript
  <TextField